Tree Crop Growers: Here’s How to Build a Soil Health Foundation

-What’s more, the Almond Board of California reports that the state’s almond trees store 30 million metric tons of carbon each year, which is the equivalent of taking 24 million cars off the road or shutting down 29 coal-fired power plants!
+- The Almond Board of California reports that the state’s almond trees store 30 million metric tons of carbon each year, which is the equivalent of taking 24 million cars off the road or shutting down 29 coal-fired power plants!

 The resilience of tree crops is largely thanks to healthy soil.
 The role of soil health is integral to crop sustainability, impacting not only yields but also water retention, disease resistance, and even the nutritional quality of the food produced.

-Why Does Soil Health Matter?
+More on Why Soil Health Matters

 In tree crop agriculture, healthy soils also influence human nutrition.
 Nutrient-dense tree crops — such as nuts, fruits, and seeds — are rich sources of essential vitamins and minerals.